 While you cannot control the CamRanger from within Lightroom or Aperture, you can use the Mac OSX version of the CamRanger software and specify a folder to automatically download images to.
 This folder can be set to as a “watch” folder within Lightroom or Aperture and set to be automatically imported.
 For more information about this, refer to Von Wong’s blog “How to wirelessly tether your camera to Lightroom.”

 iOS version 4.3 and above is required.
-The CamRanger app runs on the iPad, iPhone and iPod Touch.
+The CamRanger app runs on the iPad, iPhone, iPod Touch, Mac computer, and Android devices.
 Note: older iOS devices do not have enough memory to display full resolution images for certain cameras in certain sizes.
 However, smaller image sizes will still be able to be displayed.

 We are planning on supporting more camera models, but each model requires careful testing and app modifications as necessary.
 If there is a particular model you want support for, Contact Us let us know and maybe we’ll bump it up the priority level.
 Some older cameras can NOT be supported, such as the Canon 5D.